Axiomatic-/palemoon-helper-scripts/README.md

 	$ git push origin continuous-integration

 These builds (as of the present) will be built on a Ubuntu 12.04 x86-64 VM.
 On a successful build, these will be uploaded to Zippyshare.

+## HSTS preload updates

+The script in `hsts-preload-update/hsts-preload-update` pulls the latest HSTS preload lists from mozilla-central into the Pale Moon specific locations, and removes invalid rules from it.
+To use it, open a terminal window and execute:

+	$ ../hsts-preload-update/hsts-preload-update